Article Types & Limits

 Short invited contributions addressing editorial priorities, scientific developments, ethical questions, policy matters, or institutional perspectives relevant to the journal.

-All manuscripts must follow Vancouver style (ICMJE Recommendations; NLM Citing Medicine).
+All manuscripts must follow Vancouver style according to the ICMJE Recommendations and NLM Citing Medicine.
 Journal title abbreviations must conform to the NLM Catalog / MEDLINE.